Are you an adviser? Go to Unbiased Pro

 If tenants fall into arrears due to higher rent, most landlords will struggle to pay multiple mortgages from their own pockets.

-These problems have been compounded by changes to tax relief available to landlords.
+Landlords also face paying more tax on their profits.
 Following a change of rules that was phased in between 2017 and 2020, landlords can no longer deduct mortgage expenses from their rental income to reduce their income tax bill.

-Now landlords can only claim a 20% tax credit, which represents a substantial tax hike for those that pay higher or additional rate tax.
-A reduction to the capital gains tax allowance, also means landlords will face a bigger tax bill when they sell their property too.
+Now, landlords can only claim a 20% tax credit, which represents a substantial tax hike for those who pay the higher or additional rate of tax.
+A reduction to the capital gains tax (CGT) allowance also means landlords will face a bigger tax bill when they sell their property, too.

-As such, growing numbers are considering selling their properties and investing the funds elsewhere to minimise risk.
+With rising costs, growing numbers are considering selling their properties and investing the funds elsewhere to reduce costs and minimise risk.

 Why rental properties are important

-Landlords have become the target of renters’ vitriol of late, but responsible private landlords are an essential component of our economy.
+Landlords often face sharp criticism in the news, but responsible private landlords are an essential component of our economy.

 Even though owning a property outright is the ultimate goal for 80% of people, renting is often the only option for many people.